ahoyaw/filterid/README.md

 # filterid
-Bromite custom adblock for Indonesia based on [xarantolus/filtrite](https://github.com/xarantolus/filtrite)
+Bromite custom ad block filter list for Indonesia based on [xarantolus/filtrite](https://github.com/xarantolus/filtrite)
 >This personal project will be tested and patched as long as I'm still using it

 ## filterid result test